tomaszstawski/SilicaLysozymeSAXS/README.md

     /ResultBkgSub_selected

   This is only a selected data set.
 The patterns are background-corrected and the scattered intesities are converted to absolute units.
-The numbering of the files corresponds to the order of the frames.
+The numbering of the files corresponds to the order of frames.
 We can provide a complete data set.

   3. The fits and the corresponding statistics are stored in: